 Any business that does not fall into a potential source category is marked as a "non-potential source."
-This includes properties with no known history of sources and other businesses that are considered low to no risk of having potential groundwater contaminants on-site.
+This includes properties with no known history of contamination and other businesses that are considered low to no risk of having potential groundwater contaminants on-site such as restaurants.

-MCWEC Wellfield Business Survey Each year, MCWEC documents these potential groundwater contamination sources through drive surveys in the wellfields.
+MCWEC Wellfield Business Survey

+During the 4th quarter of every year, MCWEC documents these potential groundwater contamination sources through drive surveys in the wellfields.
 Staff visually identify the type of business and the status of operation (active or inactive).
-Sources located with a 1/4 mile of the 5 year wellfield zone are also included in the drive survey.
+Sources located with a 1/4 mile of the wellfield zone are also included in the drive survey.